Establishing A Bedtime Routine With Your Baby – What Worked For Us

-With both of our boys (Ethan now 4 and Logan now 2), we were lucky in that going to bed and sleep was never a constant battle but, I can remember during the tougher phases feeling a bit like I was going to break at times due to the lack of sleep.
+With both of our boys (Ethan now 4 and Logan now 2), we were lucky in that going to bed and sleep was never a constant battle, but I can remember during the tougher phases feeling a bit like I was going to break at times due to the lack of sleep.
 There was a time when we found ourselves in a phase of sharing our bed every night.
-And there was a time when we had to pick our youngest son up from his grandparents because he'd woke up at 2 o'clock in the morning and just outright refused to accept that he needed to go back to sleep.
+And there was a time when we had to pick our youngest son up from his grandparents because he'd woken up at 2 o'clock in the morning and just outright refused to accept that he needed to go back to sleep.
 There were also times when I would feel consumed with Mum-guilt because my baby would wake up at night crying and we'd struggle to settle him back off to sleep.

 But then I expect that at some point that's pretty much the same sort of story for all parents of babies.
 I just feel very thankful that it didn't take us too long to be able to establish good routines and find an approach that meant the sleepless nights weren't too much of a long term thing.